-While the structural change in our analysis is driven by exogenous processes, it can produce structural change consistent with the approaches in the structural transformation literature that use either non-homothetic preferences, or productivity differentials to generate endogenous sectoral change from the secular growth of output.
-The key difference of our approach consists in the existence of the BGP, as opposed to the assumption of a GBGP with these alternative approaches, which ensures the growth rates of the variables are stationary.
+While the structural change in our analysis is driven by exogenous processes, it can produce structural change consistent with the approaches in the structural transformation literature that use either non-homothetic preferences or productivity differentials to generate endogenous sectoral change from the secular growth of output.
+The key difference of our approach is the existence of the BGP, as opposed to the assumption of a GBGP with these alternative approaches.
 In our model, the BGP, or more precisely the sequence of BGPs, allows us to approximate the system around it and use standard econometric tools to estimate the system.